cozy/cozy-stack/docs/sharing.md

 [here](https://github.com/cozy/cozy-stack/blob/master/docs/auth.md#post-authaccess_token)
 for structure details.

-##### HostClientID
+##### InboundClientID

-This field is only used for `master-master` sharing.
+This field is only used for `two-way` sharing.
 It corresponds to the id of the OAuth document stored in the host database, containing the recipient's OAuth information after registration.

 #### sharing_type

 The type of sharing.
-It should be one of the followings: `master-master`, `master-slave`, `one-shot`.
+It should be one of the followings: `two-way`, `one-way`, `one-shot`.
 They represent the access rights the recipient and sender have:

 * `one-shot`: the documents are sent and no modification is propagated.
-* `master-slave`: only the sharer can propagate modifications to the recipient.
+* `one-way`: only the sharer can propagate modifications to the recipient.
 The recipient can only modify the documents localy.
-* `master-master`: both recipient and sharer can modify the documents and have their modifications propagated to the other.
+* `two-way`: both recipient and sharer can modify the documents and have their modifications propagated to the other.

 #### description